Exploring Southern Africa

 Day 16 — Cape Town, Robben Island

 Today come face-to-face with an indelible aspect of South African history: the notorious prison on Robben Island that once held Nelson Mandela and other opponents of apartheid.
 Tour the island and prison, guided by a former inmate.
 Returning to Cape Town, ride by cable car 3,500 feet to the top of Table Mountain for glorious views.
-Tonight enjoy a farewell dinner at your hotel.
+Tonight enjoy a farewell dinner together.
 (B,D)

-After a morning at leisure, this afternoon transfer to the airport for your return flights to the U.S. Arrive in the U.S. today and connect with your flights home.
+Transfer to the airport this morning for your return flights to the U.S. Arrive in the U.S. the next day and connect with your flights home.
 (B)